Molecular Dynamics Simulations on Nuclear Recoils in Silicon Crystals towards Single Electron-Hole Pair Ionization Yields

 where $\mathbf{F}_i$, $\mathbf{F}^0_i$, and $\mathbf{v}_i$ represent the total force, original force, and velocity of the $i^{th}$ atom, respectively.
-The $S_e$, is determined through a semi-empirical model in \textsc{Srim}~\cite{zieglerSRIMStoppingRange2015}, as input for \textsc{Lammps}.
-For silicon, the SRIM $S_e$ is extensively constrained through direct measurements spanning over decades.
+The $S_e$ is determined through a semi-empirical model in Stopping and Range of Ions in Matter (\textsc{Srim}) software~\cite{zieglerSRIMStoppingRange2015}, as input for \textsc{Lammps}.
+For silicon, the \textsc{Srim} $S_e$ is extensively constrained through direct measurements spanning over decades.
 Particularly, recent measurements robustly support the low-energy extrapolation of the model~\cite{lohmannTrajectorydependentElectronicExcitations2020}.

-A simulation box with dimensions of $50\times50\times50$ ($20\times20\times20$) lattice units is constructed, providing sufficient undisturbed lattice to accommodate ion transport with kinetic energies below 10 keVnr (6 keVnr) under periodic boundary conditions.
+A simulation box with dimensions of $50\times50\times50$ ($20\times20\times20$) lattice units is constructed, providing sufficient undisturbed lattice to accommodate ion transport with kinetic energies below 10 \keVnr{}(6 \keVnr) under periodic boundary conditions.
 To achieve thermal equilibrium prior to recoil, thermal relaxation is performed under the canonical ensemble at 300 K for 30 ps, utilizing a time step of 1 fs.

 The recoiled atom, randomly selected from the thermalized crystal, is ejected isotropically with a given recoil energy.
 Then, the intermediate dynamic process is evaluated through MD simulations.
-The simulation is halted when the energy of the most energetic atom falls below 10 eVnr, as no ionization occurs below this threshold~\cite{limElectronElevatorExcitations2016}.
+The simulation is halted when the energy of the most energetic atom falls below 10 \eVnr, as no ionization occurs below this threshold~\cite{limElectronElevatorExcitations2016}.
 Ionization of this event is obtained by integrating $S_e$ along the trajectories of all cascades.
 The QF can then be derived from

 where ${{\mathbf{r}_0}_i}, {{\mathbf{r}_1}_i}$ represent an atom's initial and final position, and $n_c$ denotes the number of energetic atoms.